PufferAI/dev/docs/source/rst/landing.rst

 License
 #######

 PufferLib is free and open-source software under the MIT license.
+This is the full set of tools maintained by PufferAI.
+Dev branches are public and we do not have private repositories with additional utilities.